wp-plugins/featurific-for-wordpress/readme.txt

+== Demo Sites ==
+Once you get Featurific for Wordpress installed, please email me and I'll add you to a list of demo sites for prospective users to check out.
+(Hey, free traffic! :) ) (rich at [please don't spam me] byu period net)

 == Frequently Asked Questions ==

 = This plugin is worthless!
 It won't install, or it will install and nothing happens!
 Boooo! =